The 2019 FEMMES Capstone took place on Saturday, February 23rd.

-Here’s a rundown of our schedule: in the morning, participants will receive tote bags and be escorted to their designated groups.
+Morning: participants will receive tote bags and be escorted to their designated groups.
 Each group will have approximately 10-15 girls, and will be led by two or three student leaders who will accompany the girls throughout the day.
-The student leaders are all female Duke students-graduates and undergraduates-who have an interest in math, science, or engineering.
+The student leaders are primarily female Duke students-graduates and undergraduates-who have an interest in math, science, or engineering.
 All groups will attend morning speeches given by a few Duke faculty members.

-Subsequently, each group will attend two 45-minute activities.
+After the speeches, each group will attend two 45-minute activities.
 Each group will attend a different activity during the scheduled time periods.
-All activities will be led by a female Duke faculty member, and are to be held in buildings on or near Science Drive.
-The activities are all within a short walking distance of each other, and the groups will be led to and from each activity by their student leaders.
-After the second activity, lunch will be provided in a campus cafeteria, and students will sit down with their groups to eat.
+All activities will be held in buildings on or near Science Drive, making them all within a short walking distance of each other.
+The groups will be led to and from each activity by their student leaders.

+Lunch: After the morning activities, lunch will be provided in a campus cafeteria, and students will sit down with their groups to eat.
 Our faculty volunteers will also be eating lunch, so they will be walking around and available should our participants have questions or wish to get to know them better.

 Afternoon: There will be two more 45-minute activities in the afternoon, followed by closing remarks at the end of the day.